-Dr. Patrice Bounds is an Assistant Professor and Coordinator of the School Counseling master's program in the Department of Leadership and Counseling.
+Dr. Patrice Bounds is an Associate Professor and Coordinator of the School Counseling master's program in the Department of Leadership and Counseling.
 She is also the Coordinator/Consultant of the EMU School-Based Counseling Clinic (SBCC).
 The SBCC is a training clinic for advanced-level graduate students (also known as Counselors-in-Training and Interns) in the professional counseling program.
 The CITs/Interns provide FREE individual, group, and family counseling for elementary, middle, and high school students within the Ypsilanti School district during the school day.

 Dr. Bounds earned her Ph.D. in Counselor Education and Supervision from the University of Iowa with a minor in Program Evaluation and Supervision, M.A. in Community Counseling, and B.A. in Psychology from Chicago State University.
 She holds the following counseling credentials: